Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Appendix

-The center column of Table \ref{tab:datasum} provides summary statistics for the Twitter profile biography data we construct.
+The center column of Table \ref{tab:datasum} provides summary statistics for the Twitter bio data we construct.
 We begin with a sample of 15,459,872 distinct Twitter bios from users who posted a tweet in 2020 that was found in the Decahose, and who are specified as English-language users by the Twitter API.
-In order to maintain a focus on culturally-shared stereotypes, we limit the size of the vocabulary to identities used in at least 100 unique Twitter bios in the training set.
-Further, because we are interested in stereotypical associations between identities, we further remove Twitter bios that contain less than 2 identities.
-After these cleaning steps, our training data consists of 3,534,903 distinct bios with 22,516 unique identities in the vocabulary.
-The initial 20\% cut of the test dataset includes 3,091,975 bios.
-After cleaning the test dataeset, which again includes removing bios with less than two identities and keeping only bios which contain at least one identity in $V$, we have 1,546,001 test bios.
-We then follow the approach outlined in the main text to produce a the main test dataset and the generalizability test set.
+In order to maintain a focus on culturally-salient identities, we limit the size of the vocabulary to identities used in at least 100 unique Twitter bios in the training set.
+Further, because we are interested in associations between identities, we further remove Twitter bios that contain less than 2 identities.
+After these cleaning steps, our training and test data consists of 3,534,903 and 1,546,001 distinct bios respectively with 22,516 unique identities in the vocabulary.
+We then follow the approach outlined in the main text to produce the main test dataset and the generalizability test set.
 Note that the size of each of these splits can be larger than the size of cleaned test dataset, because we can generate multiple instances from a given bio by randomly selecting different targets; i.e. we can generate multiple test instances out of each of profile description by selecting multiple pairs of $X^i_r$ and $X^i_t$.

 Finally, to provide further insight into the data, Table \ref{tab:dataex1} showcases the top 7 identities in terms of overall frequency in the training data and 7 of the least frequent identities to show that the tail still contains meaningful phrases.